 The University of Newcastle stands as a global leader distinguished by a commitment to equity and excellence and to creating a better future for its regions through a focus on innovation and impact.

 They challenge standard practice and received wisdom.
-They are world leaders in generating new knowledge and translating innovative ideas into real benefits to society.
-UON are open, ethical, rigorous and committed to the highest standards in academic enquiry.
+They are world leaders in generating new knowledge and translating innovative ideas into real benefits for society.
+University of Newcastle are open, ethical, rigorous and committed to the highest standards in academic enquiry.
 They are champions of academic freedom and professional responsibility.

 Hunter New England Population Health is responsible for the delivery of Population Health services to the people of the Hunter and New England regions.